amzn/style-dictionary/docs/formats.md

 > formatHelpers.createPropertyFormatter(options) ⇒ <code>function</code>

 Creates a function that can be used to format a property.
-This can be useful to use as the function on `dictionary.allProperties.map`.
+This can be useful to use as the function on `dictionary.allTokens.map`.
 The formatting is configurable either by supplying a `format` option or a `formatting` object which uses: prefix, indentation, separator, suffix, and commentStyle.